-Thyroid and Neck Surgery Made Easy -- How to Become a Patient at the Clayman Thyroid Cancer Center, a part of the Thyroid and Parathyroid Institute of Tampa General Hospital.
+Thyroid and Neck Surgery Made Easy -- How to Become a Patient at the Clayman Thyroid Surgery Center, a part of the Thyroid and Parathyroid Institute of Tampa General Hospital.

 This page will walk you through the process of how to be our patient in 4 steps: